-This Earth upon which we live is populated by all manner of other animals and creatures other than ourselves.
-Some of them, we welcome into our homes and call "pets," others we fear and avoid, and still others, we seldom think about, until that day when they cross our paths in unpleasant ways.
+This Earth upon which we live is populated by all manner of animals and creatures other than ourselves.
+Some of them, we welcome into our homes and call pets, others we fear and avoid, and still others, we seldom think about, until that day when they cross our paths in unpleasant ways.

 These little pests are a huge health problem, for they can spread many kinds of diseases in addition to the simple annoyance of their itchy bites.

 **(Usually mammals; birds are not ordinarily affected by fleas, though they can get lice.)

 Of all the pesky critters, fleas are the smallest, hardest to find and catch.
 In addition, they have a hard outer shell or exoskeleton, so simply brushing them away or swatting them won't kill them.
 They have to be either smashed or destroyed by abrasive powders that work their way through the outer protective shell, causing the flea to dry out and die.

 Poison sprays of course, work much faster, but have added health hazards of their own.

 If you have a flea infestation, you must treat your whole house and yard, or the problem will continue, as the tiny, invisible flea eggs can become trapped in your carpet, or your pets' fur, or disgustingly, even your own bedding.

 - CDC - NCEH - Healthy Housing Reference Manual - Chapter 4 Figures

 NCEH article shows flea life cycle